GET UP TO 60% OFF IN OUR BLACK FRIDAY SALE!

 Step 3: Turn off the pressure

 Now that your radiator is off, it’s time to remove the plastic cover on your TRV.
 This should come off without too much force and reveal a lockshield valve.
 Using your wrench, turn the lockshield valve clockwise until it is closed.
-Remember the amount of turns it takes to close this off as it will come in handy when reconnecting the radiator.
+Remember the number of turns it takes to close this off, as it will come in handy when reconnecting the radiator.

 Step 4: Drain the radiator

-Grab your containers and sponge or towel for this step as it could get a little messy.
-Place your container under the valve you have just closed.
-Using your wrench loosen the but do not remove the union nut.
+Grab your containers and a sponge or towel for this step, as it could get a little messy.
+Place your container under the valve you just closed.
+Using your wrench, loosen but do not remove the union nut.
 This joins the radiator to the valve.
 Don’t be alarmed when water begins to drain out, this is what the containers are for!
-Let the radiator drain until there is no more water.
+Drain the radiator until there is no more water.

 Step 5: Disconnect the radiator